 Aunts and uncles would visit the house, and we would visit theirs.
 It seemed we were always going somewhere, and with NO car and NO taxi.
 It was either a bus or a walk.

-When we left school, most of us walked into a job; the girls went to work in the mill, or a factory, and the boys started an apprenticeship in one of the local shipyards.
-And tradesmen could leave one job on a Friday and start another one on the Monday.
+When we left school, most of us walked into a job; the girls went to work in the mill, or a factory, and many of the boys started an apprenticeship in one of the local shipyards.
+Plus, tradesmen could leave one job on a Friday and start another one on the Monday.

 But I’m really grateful for OTHER things we didn’t have.
 We didn’t have house break-ins, in fact nobody would have to break in because we didn’t lock our doors!